Phazon54/flexi_box/README.md

 [Thibault Tricard, Vincent Tavernier, Cédric Zanni, Jonàs Martínez, Pierre-Alexandre Hugron, et al..Freely orientable microstructures for designing deformable 3D prints.
 ACM Transactions on Graphics,Association for Computing Machinery, In press, 10.1145/3414685.3417790. hal-02524371v3](https://hal.inria.fr/hal-02524371)

 ## Recommended printer(s) and settings

-You can print this box on any printer however, the internal mechanism should be printer in flexible filament (TPU-85A) to work properly.
+You can print this box on any printer.
+However, the internal mechanism should be printer in flexible filament (TPU-85A) to work properly.

-To print it properly, I would suggest theses settings and hardware:
+To print it properly, I would suggest these settings and hardware:
 - a printer with a dual-gear extruder and with a small motor-to-nozzle distance (E3D's Hemera is perfect for this task !)
 - no retraction
-- a flow and speed multiplier properly tuned (in the models provided with IceSL, the file testing_tools/flow_test.lua can allow you to test quickliy different values for theses settings)
+- a flow and speed multiplier properly tuned (in the example scripts provided with IceSL, the file [testing_tools/flow_test.lua](https://github.com/shapeforge/icesl-models/blob/master/testing_tools/flow_test.lua) can help you test quickly different values for these settings).

-The other settings should be already prepared in the provided script!
+The other settings will be automatically set by the provided script!

 ## Acknowledgments

 Inspired by the amazing "Expanding Mechanism Lock Box" from Maker's Muse ( [youtube video](https://www.youtube.com/watch?v=LU77kPf25Yg) | [website](https://www.makersmuse.com/expanding-lock-box) )